9 Popular Indian Horse Breeds

 In ancient times, Manipuri ponies were favored as warhorses and have been bred for ages in northern India.
 Additionally, the first breed used in polo was a Manipuri.

 The British were interested in Manipuris as polo ponies in the late 19th and early 20th centuries.
-In order to enhance the breed for polo, they were even bred with Arabian blood.
+In order to enhance the polo breed, they were even bred with Arabian blood.

 6. Zanskari